orlandocaraballo/sei/06-collaborative-development/06-collaborative-development.md

 - Understand how git / github behaves to avoid stress
 - Be in a state of relaxation
 - Walk away

+---

+## One Last Thing

+- Remember to run a git clone on our class repo located [here](https://github.com/orlandocaraballo/sei-march-5)
+- When this cohort ends, make sure to fork the repo if you need access to my notes / examples
+- I usually make the class repos private not too long after the cohort end date

+__Note: All class code will be located here going forward__